keymanapp/help.keyman.com/products/iphone-and-ipad/14.0/troubleshooting/installing-fonts.md

 title: Installing fonts - Keyman for iPhone and iPad Help
 ---

-## Keyman for iPhone and iPad: Installing Fonts

 Some keyboards require special fonts that do not come standard with your iPhone or iPad.
 For keyboards that use these fonts, the Keyman app will provide a download of the font to install onto your device, meaning all apps will be able to correctly display the font.
 To install the font, touch **Install**.